 For a day out, and within easy reach, there is Lowestoft with it's historic High Street, Kessingland Wild Life Park and Oulton Broad which is the southern gateway to the Norfolk Broads, three entirely different attractions.

-With it's close proximity to Lowestoft, which is the first place in Great Britain to see the sun rise, it is well worth making the effort to go out on to the beach early morning in favourable weather so as not to miss this brilliant spectacle, awesome.
+With it's close proximity to Lowestoft, which is the first place in Great Britain to see the sunrise, it is well worth making the effort to go to the beach early morning in favourable weather so as not to miss this brilliant spectacle, awesome.

 Description by Peggy Cannell